alejandrovega44/CSCE-438-Twitify/README.md

 # CSCE-438-Twitify

 Twitify is a Web Application that integrates the functionalities of Twitter and Spotify.
-Twitify will allow users to send Tweets to #TAMUTwitify containing (song name - artist) #PlaylistName #TAMUTwitify which will create a Playlist for that users containing the spefied song.
+Twitify will allow users to send Tweets to #TAMUTwitify containing (song name - artist) #PlaylistName #TAMUTwitify which will create a Playlist for that user containing the spefied song.